broxus/ever_wallet_flutter_new/README.md

 │   │   └── YourDeveloperAppleAuthKey.p8
 ├── secrets/
 │   ├── ios-provisioning-key
+│   ├── ios-provisioning-key.pub
-│   └── ios-provisioning-key.pub
+│   └── sentry-dsn.txt
 ```

 `/android/your_keystore_name.keystore` Keystore file in jks format.
 Used to sign an APK file

-`/android/fastlane/GooglePlayServiceAccount.json` File with Google service account credentials for interacting with the Google API and Google Play Developer API
+`/android/fastlane/GooglePlayServiceAccount.json` File with Google service account credentials for interacting with the Google API and Google Play Developer API.

-`/android/key.properties` File with data for signing APK files
+`/android/key.properties` File with data for signing APK files.

 `/fastlane/FirebaseADKey.json` Needed to interact with the Firebase API.
-Contains data for scripts to interact with Firebase services
+Contains data for scripts to interact with Firebase services.

 `/fastlane/FirebaseAPIKey.json` Used to update the build number in Firebase Realtime Database.

-`/ios/fastlane/YourDeveloperAppleAuthKey.p8` Required to work with the App Store Connect API
+`/ios/fastlane/YourDeveloperAppleAuthKey.p8` Required to work with the App Store Connect API.

 `/secrets/ios-provisioning-key` Provisioning Profile file

-`/secrets/ios-provisioning-key.pub` Apple public key to run match_assure
+`/secrets/ios-provisioning-key.pub` Apple public key to run match_assure.

+`/secrets/sentry-dsn.txt` Text file with dns for working with sentry.

 After that, in the directory with the created directories, run the command: